-Children make informed choices about leading their play and learning within an enabling, challenging and creative environment.
-They have time, space and support to make decisions and develop their learning, creativity, resilience and independence.

-Children's interests are extended and sustained through the use of high-quality interactions, experiences and spaces.
+Children make informed choices about leading their play within an enabling, challenging and creative environment.
+Their interests are extended and sustained through the use of high-quality interactions, experiences and spaces.
 This includes developing strong connections to their own and wider communities.
+Children have time, space and support to make decisions to develop their creativity, resilience and independence.